Askarbek-orakov/ASAR/docs/index.md

 ```
 If some files are missing or partially downloaded 'checkDownload.R' script will create 'resubmit.<date.time>.sh' script, which will reload missing files.
 If download is complete and functional the 'checkDownload.R' script will create Rdata file ready for use in ASAR.

-The app can be used either by
+The app can be used by

 A. Exploring the pre-loaded example data set.
 This is a pre-loaded Metagome Sample taken from the swine waste example for exploring the app's features

-**or**
+B. Replacing initial 'pathview.RData' in in ASAR/R.

-B. Uploading an .RData file containing your data, previously downloaded from the app session.
+C. Uploading an .RData file containing your data, previously downloaded from the app session.

 ## Cite us: